 Soil3 provides enough nutrients for season-long growing.
 No need to apply additional fertilizer.
-We have tested this in raised beds for up to four years without additional fertilizer
+We have tested Soil3 in raised beds for up to four years without additional fertilizer.

 4x The Water Retention of Regular Soil

-Soil3 is approved by the Organic Materials Review Institute (OMRI) for certified organic gardening.
-Many composts claim the word “organic,” but are in reality far from it.
-Check with OMRI (www.omri.org) to verify authenticity of organic claims.
+Soil3 is approved by the Organic Materials Review Institute (OMRI) as a product for certified organic gardening.
+Many composts claim the word “organic,” but in reality are far from it.
+Check with OMRI (www.omri.org) to verify the authenticity of claims that any product is safe for organic gardening.
 We are OMRI Listed!

-Soil3 is 100% organic compost comprised of grass clippings from our sod farm, wheat straw from our farm, and cow manure from a local dairy.
+Soil³ is humus compost comprised of grass clippings from our sod farm, wheat straw from our farm, and cow manure from a local dairy.
 We compost using a high heat method (160º) and add mycorrhizae.
 Beneficial microorganisms naturally colonize the compost as part of the process.
-You can use this organic compost as humus soil.
+You can use this compost as safe organic matter to improve your soil.